vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 - The guest deserializes content into a local database StateDb.
 - Solidity code is executed inside revm using a local copy of StateDb.

-Note that solidity execution is deterministic, hence database in the guest has exactly the data it requires.
+Since that Solidity execution is deterministic, database in the guest has exactly the data it requires.

 ![Schema](/images/architecture/prover.png)